 What is Renewable Energy?

-Renewable energy is an energy generated from renewable sources.
+Renewable energy is energy generated from renewable sources.
 It continuously replenished, unlike coal and oil which do not regenerate.
 It comes from sources that are essentially inexhaustible.
 Sunlight, wind, rain, tides, waves and geothermal heat are examples of renewable sources.
 These are sources which are the result of a continuous phenomenon.

 How did Electricity deliver to consumers?

 Electricity is generated in power plants by converting natural resources such as coal, oil, water, sun, wind and natural gas to electricity.
-A heated and high-pressure water or steam activates a turbine that is attached to a generator.
+Heated and high-pressure water or steam activates a turbine that is attached to a generator.
 The turning turbine rotates a large magnet inside of loops of wire.
 As the magnet spins inside these coils of wire, electricity is generated.